5 places you can dig for fossils in Australia

 Where: Eromanga, Queensland

-Fossils you can find: Sauropod dinosaurs and ice age megafauna
+Fossils you can find: Ice age megafauna and sauropod dinosaurs

 The Eromanga Natural History Museum is in a town at the edge of Australia’s ancient inland sea.
 100 million years ago, dinosaurs roamed this area, while 100,000 to 50,000 years ago, huge megafauna like Diprotodon—an ancient marsupial bear—called this area home.
-Fossilized remains of these creatures are being unearthed by the Eromanga Natural History Museum and prepared in their prep lab.
+Join a dig to unearth the fossilized remains of these creatures on the Eromanga Megafauna Dig and prepared in their prep lab.
 Visit the museum to see Australia’s largest dinosaur and to see fossils emerging from the rock in their fossil prep lab.
-You can be a part of the discoveries by joining their dinosaur or megafauna dig or learning to prepare fossils yourself.
+You can be a part of the discoveries by joining their dinosaur or megafauna dig or learn to prepare fossils yourself.

 5. Flinders Discovery Centre